Master Food Preserver Volunteer Policy

 This title is to be used in program publicity and program descriptions.

-The MFP will need to have programs pre-approved by Kathy Savoie by calling 1.800.287.1471 (in Maine) or emailing email@example.com.
+The MFP will need to have programs pre-approved by Kate McCarty by calling 207.581.8363 or emailing email@example.com.

-Requests for program material (printed, supplies, teaching tool kits, and materials) will need to be made to Kathy Savoie at least two weeks prior to the program.
+Requests for program material (printed, supplies, teaching tool kits, and materials) will need to be made to Kate McCarty at least two weeks prior to the program.

-The cost for Hands-on Food Preservation workshops is set at $10/attendee to cover the cost of printed materials, supplies, and food.
-MFP volunteers and Kathy Savoie will identify the cost recovery plan prior to each workshop.
+The cost for hands-on food preservation workshops is set at $20/attendee to cover the cost of printed materials, supplies, and food.
+MFP volunteers and Kate McCarty will identify the cost recovery plan prior to each workshop.